happyfoxinc/helpstack-android/README.md

 You can integrate your existing *HappyFox* account with HelpStack, or you can integrate HelpStack with a simple *Email* support.
 In HelpStack, we call the supported helpdesk solutions as *Gears*.

-Ideally, you will need to create a gear of your choice and set it up with *HSHelpStack* only once.
-You can do this in *OnCreate* method of your app's Main Activity, but we suggest you do it the preferred way :-
+Ideally, you need to create a gear object of your choice and set it up with *HSHelpStack* instance only once.
+You can do this in the **'OnCreate'** method of your app's Main Activity, but we suggest you do it the preferred way as mentioned below :-

 1. Create a custom *Application* class which extends *Application* class